 Prostatitis, an inflammation of the prostate gland, is estimated to occur in 2.2-9.7% of men.
-For example, the same number of people face coronary heart disease and diabetes mellitus.
+For example, the same number of people develop coronary heart disease and diabetes mellitus.
 Prostatitis affects people of all ages, but men in their 30s and 50s are the most common sufferers.

 Known two forms of the disease - acute and chronic.
 The acute form is not so common.

 Chronic prostatitis is one of the causes of premature ejaculation.
 There may be a change in the emotional coloring of the orgasm.
-The course of chronic prostatitis is wavy, it may worsen, then subside and not manifest itself in any way.
+The course of chronic prostatitis is wavy.
+It may worsen, then subside, and not manifest itself in any way.

 Prostatitis is treated by a urologist.
 If you have noticed symptoms of prostatitis in yourself, it is advisable to promptly consult a urologist who will recommend the most effective treatment plan for you.